 If you are looking for a healthier way to make fried calamari, you'll love this recipe!
 This air fryer calamari is so crispy and it's made with a small amount of oil.
 You will save a ton of calories without sacrificing the taste.
 It's the perfect no-guilt appetizer that will keep people raving about it and asking when you'll make it again.

 Calamari cooks quickly and can turn tough and chewy if overcooked.
-In order to cook calamari to perfection, you can either cook it quickly over high heat or slow over low heat.
+In order to cook calamari to perfection, you can either cook it quickly over high heat or slowly over low heat.

 About this Air Fryer Calamari: